 I joined the Law School in 2012 as senior lecturer in criminal law and evidence, after being based at the University of Aberdeen since 2007.
 Before this I carried out doctoral study at University College Cork as a Government of Ireland scholar.

-My principal areas of research are criminal law and justice, with a particular interest in the legal responses to organised crime, DNA databases, and the presumption of innocence.
+My areas of interest are criminal law and justice, with a particular focus on the legal responses to organised crime, corruption, DNA databases, and the presumption of innocence.

-In 2011 I was awarded a Fulbright fellowship to support my research on the legal reactions to organised crime in the UK and Ireland, and spent 2011-12 at the University of Maryland.
-Organised Crime and the Law: A Comparative Analysis was published by Hart in February 2013; reviews can be read here, here and here.
+In 2011 I was awarded a Fulbright fellowship to support my research on the legal reactions to organised crime in the UK and Ireland.
+Organised Crime and the Law: A Comparative Analysis was published by Hart in February 2013; some reviews can be read here, here and here.

 I frequently provide expert commentary for local and national media, and was a key participant in an RTE documentary on organised crime in Ireland.
-I contribute to the blog www.humanrights.ie (read my contributions here), and I tweet at @lizjcampbell.
+I tweet at @lizjcampbell, and contribute to the blog www.humanrights.ie (read my contributions here).

 Criminal Law B (Honours) (Course Organiser)